 - The well-being and attainment of Services children is seen as of paramount importance to the Senior Leadership Team and this focus then percolates down to the teaching staff; we have high aspirations and high expectations.

-- All staff know who their Services children are
+- All staff know who their Service children are

-The use of Service Pupil Premium is primarily for smaller classes, with an average of just 20 children in each class.
+In our school Service Pupil Premium is primarily used for smaller classes, with an average of just 19 children in each class.
 Small classes increase the level of pastoral care and support that can be put in place for individual children and their specific needs which may change during the year.

 In addition we put the following provisions in place:

-- We are part of the MKC Heroes group and staff attend meetings.
+- We are part of the MKC Heroes group and staff attend meetings and children attend events

 - Service children who are new to our school following a deployment move receive a welcome card from our Services Friends group and we give farewell cards when our friends leave at a different time to the end of an academic year or to a different location to their peers.